slaterhaus/kiddo-pi/README.md

 - Voice input requires a working microphone connected to your device.
 - Voice output requires speakers or headphones connected to your device.
 - The Whisper model requires additional RAM/VRAM to run (approximately 500MB for the small model).
-- The pyttsx3 library uses your system's default text-to-speech engine, which is typically pre-installed on most operating systems.
+- The gTTS library uses Google's Text-to-Speech API, which requires an internet connection to generate speech.
+The pygame library is used to play the generated audio.
 - On a Raspberry Pi 5, voice processing may be slower, but it should still be usable.
 - For offline use with voice features, download both the language model and the Whisper model in advance.
 - If you encounter audio input/output issues, check your system's audio settings and ensure the microphone and speakers are properly configured.